 print_object o = echo o

 This time, I lost 45 mana.
 And a new window overlapped my terminal.

-‘Hallelujah, this damn thing takes shell commands.
-Woo!!!’
+'Of course...
+Bash...
+That should've been the first thing I tried!'
 I was excited beyond measure.
 I again suppressed my urge to do a victory dance.
 Arya, however, noticed.
-“You’re doing your weird smile again.”
-She didn’t stay quiet this time, opting to mutter her thoughts to me.
-“Ah, yes.
-I managed to create a new spell!”
+"You're doing your weird smile again."
+She didn't stay quiet this time, opting to mutter her thoughts to me.
+"Ah, yes.
+I managed to create a new spell!"
 I confided.
 The others were resting, fitfully or otherwise.
 Arya came over and inquired about the new spell.
-I deliberated over how to best explain it to her; teaching object-oriented stuff would be a pain in the behind.
-I decided to change the name to help the case.
+I deliberated over how to best explain it to her; teaching object-oriented bash would be a pain in the behind, especially since I was learning it myself.
+I decided to change the name to help my case.

-‘Ah, just this?
-I should’ve been able to see things like temperature as well since I can modify it.
+'Ah, just this?
+I should've been able to see things like temperature as well since I can modify it.
 Perhaps my level is too low?
 Hey, at least I can see the level, Class and effects.
-That’s a good start.’
+That's a good start.'
 Arya had her palm pointed at me as well, her eyes glassy.
 Soon she came back, our eyes met and she smiled at me.
-“This is a damn good spell!” she said.
-“I agree, it is!”
+"This is one damn good spell for sure!" she praised.
+"I agree, it is!"
 I replied, slightly puffing my chest.
 Identify used up 70 of her mana, where it took only 45 for me.
 Another interesting discovery.
 Eventually, I ran out of things to identify around me.
 Julie did have an eyesight related special effect.
-Intriguingly, identify didn’t work on Betty.
+Intriguingly, identify didn't work on Betty.
 It consumed mana, yes, but showed a blank screen.

 While I wasn't really sleepy, the run back has sapped my SP.
 The exhaustion was catching up.
 So I decided to take a short nap.
 And that was just what I did.